 The long row home – Jean Bart escaping from Plymouth to St. Malo

-Now a national hero, he was promoted to captain and given command of the frigate Alcyon.
-In her he was to fight under the Count de Tourville at the Battle of Beachy Head in the English Channel – known by the French as the Battle of Béveziers – a French tactical victory which resulted in British and Dutch losses of eleven ships for no French loss.
+Now a national hero, Jean Bart was promoted to captain and given command of the frigate Alcyon.
+In her he was to fight under the Count de Tourville at the Battle of Beachy Head (1690) in the English Channel – known by the French as the Battle of Béveziers – a French tactical victory which resulted in British and Dutch losses of eleven ships for no French loss.
 This gave the French temporary control of the English Channel but de Tourville did not follow up the victory.
 The battle is unique in that both commanders, British and French, were to lose their commands because of their poor performances.

 The Battle of Beachy Head, July 1690, by Nicholas Ozanne

 Jean Bart’s next assignment was escorting merchant shipping from Hamburg to Dunkirk, an activity he combined with successful commerce-raiding in the North Sea.
 By 1691 however enemy forces had blockaded Dunkirk.
 Bart escaped with several small vessels, slipped out at night and opened fire on the blockading squadron as he passed.
-The following evening he captured two British ships, of 40 and of 50 tons respectively, together with merchant ships he took in to neutral Bergen, in Norway.
-He then now directed his attention to savaging a large Dutch fishing fleet, burning most of them, seizing their escorts and landing their crews on the English coast, then going on to plunder and burn villages on the Scottish coast.
-Again blockaded in Dunkirk, , he once more broke out successfully in October 1693 and immediately hurled himself on British shipping, sustaining his record of captures, raiding the English coast near Newcastle and returning with enormous spoils.
+The following evening he captured two British ships, of 40 and of 50 tons respectively, together with merchant ships he took in to Bergen, in neutral Norway.
+He then directed his attention to savaging a large Dutch fishing fleet, burning most of them, seizing their escorts and landing their crews in England coast, then going on north to plunder and burn villages on the Scottish coast.
+Again blockaded in Dunkirk , he once more broke out successfully in October 1693 and immediately hurled himself on British shipping, sustaining his record of captures, raiding the English coast near Newcastle and returning with enormous spoils.
 Sallying out again from Dunkirk with three frigates, he captured more merchant vessels before engaging a convoy escorted by three men-of-war.
 Two of these he captured but the third, a 54-gun vessel, fought off three attempts to board her.
 She made her escape, abandoning the convoy to Bart.